Heliconius: Convergence

 Heliconius butterflies such as Heliconius numata are famous practitioners of Müllerian mimicry, and benefit from mimicking other unpalatable species of butterfly in their local habitat, such as Melinaea.
 This type of mimicry typically results in convergent evolution, whereby many (sometimes unrelated) species become protected by similar patterns or coloration.
 This is a distinct strategy from the better-known Batesian mimicry.
 In Batesian mimics defensive coloration or patterns are a bluff, mimicking those of actually poisonous or foul-tasting species.
 In Müllerian mimicry all species of the set have honest warnings, but the similarity between members of a set allows a single encounter between a predator and one member of the set to deter that predator in all future encounters with all members of the set.
 In this way multiple, often unrelated species, effectively cooperate with one another to educate their mutual predators.

 Work has been done to understand the genetic changes responsible for the convergent evolution of wing patterns in comimetic species.
 Molecular work on two distantly related Heliconius comimics, Heliconius melpomene and Heliconius erato, has revealed that homologous genomic regions in the species are responsible for the convergence in wing patterns.
 Also, Supple had found evidence of two co-mimics H. erato and H. melpomene having no shared single-nucleotide polymorphisms (SNPs), which would be indicative of introgression, and hypothesized the same regulatory genes for color/pattern had comparably changed in response to the same selective forces.
 Similarly, molecular evidence indicates that Heliconius numata shares the same patterning homologues, but that these loci are locked into a wing patterning supergene that results in a lack of recombination and a finite set of wing pattern morphs.
+More recent studies have found ancient introgressions between H. erato and H. melpomene that have suggested greater amounts of introgression than previously believed.

 One puzzle with Müllerian mimicry/convergence is that it would be predicted the butterflies to all eventually converge on the same color and pattern for the highest predator education.
 Instead, Heliconius butterflies are greatly diverse and even form multiple 'mimicry rings' within the same geographical area.
 Additional evolutionary forces are likely at work.
+Studies into predator psychology have suggested that traditional models of mimicry do not properly account for the fluctuating nature of predator learning and forgetting mimic patterns.